rdelfin/cpp101/02_iterables/homework/README.md

 AS the first pass at this problem, we'll use a simple definition for word: any segment of text separated from other text by whitespace, specifically spaces, new lines, and tabs.
-We consider two words as identical if they contain the exact same set of characters (this will be important later).
+We consider two words as identical if they contain the exact same array of characters (this will be important later).
 Your first task is to write a program that will take in standard input line by line and prints out a tally of words you encountered, per the defition above, in order of most